-With blue sky, blue sea, and blue coral, Shiraho is a town in the southeast corner of Ishigaki Island.
+With blue skies, blue seas, and blue coral, Shiraho is a town in the southeast corner of Ishigaki Island .

-The area can only be accessed by car or on foot.
+The area can only be accessed by car or by foot.

 Shiraho Beach is just a five-minute drive or 45-minute walk south of Ishigaki Airport.
 There is no public transportation to the area.